Online Learning for Equilibrium Pricing in Markets under Incomplete Information: Fixed Cost Functions and Demand

-The proof of Theorem~\ref{thm:IdenticalResult} relies on the following Lipschitzness condition between the optimal supplier production and the prices set by the market operator.
+\ We establish the regret guarantee in Theorem~\ref{thm:IdenticalResult} by first showing the unified regret upper bound in Proposition~\ref{prop:unified-regret-bound}.
+The proof of Proposition~\ref{prop:unified-regret-bound} relies on two intermediary results.
+First, we establish a Lipschitzness relation between the optimal solution to Problem~\eqref{eq:supObj} and the prices set by the market operator, as is elucidated by the following lemma. \

-\begin{lemma} [Lipschitzness of Production in Prices] Suppose that the suppliers' cost functions $c_i(\cdot)$ are $\mu_i$-strongly convex.
-Then, at any period $t$, the optimal production quantity for supplier $i$ corresponding to the solution of Problem~\eqref{eq:supObj} is Lipschitz in the price $p$, i.e., $|x_{it}^*(p_1) - x_{it}^*(p_2)| \leq L |p_1 - p_2|$ for some constant $L>0$ for all $p_1, p_2 \in [0, 1]$. \end{lemma} \begin{proof} Fix a period $t \in [T]$.
-Then, by computing the first-order optimally condition of Problem~\eqref{eq:supObj} for each supplier $i$, we have that
+\begin{lemma} [Lipschitzness of Production in Prices] Suppose that the suppliers' cost functions $c_i(\cdot)$ are $\mu$-strongly convex.
+Then, at any period $t$, the optimal production quantity for supplier $i$ corresponding to the solution of Problem~\eqref{eq:supObj} is Lipschitz in the price $p$, i.e., for all $p_1, p_2 \in [0, 1]$, $|x_{it}^*(p_1) - x_{it}^*(p_2)| \leq L_0 |p_1 - p_2|$ for some constant $L_0>0$ which only depends on $\mu$. \end{lemma}